Sociology (SOC)

 This class offers a unique opportunity to have meaningful discussions about a range of topics from inside a correctional facility.
 Inside-Out classes bring together students from Saint Joseph's University and adult students who are incarcerated to learn about and discuss topics such as the causes of crime, racism, literature, philosophy, and restorative justice.
 Through the readings and dialogue, inside and outside students will be able to integrate their theoretical knowledge with lived experiences.
 It is through this exchange that we hope to critically analyze and challenge the current system in the U.S. that has resulted in a higher incarceration rate than other similar countries.

-Attributes: Faith Justice Course, Justice Ethics and the Law , Service Learning Course, Undergraduate
+Attributes: Criminal Justice Course, Faith Justice Course, Justice Ethics and the Law , Service Learning Course, Undergraduate

 SOC 378 Urban and Public Policy (3 credits)

 This course will offer a foundation in how sociologists study cities and public policy.
 We will examine assets of cities and key areas of need that cities face (such as education, poverty, housing, and crime), and we will study policy options to improve cities and their larger metropolitan areas.
-These are broad policy areas of study, so we will hone in on specific policies.
-For example, we will explore how cities have formulated their initiatives to end homelessness, we will consider juvenile justice alternatives, and we will look at how cities can position themselves to be sustainable in the effort to reduce greenhouse gas emissions.
+This course can count towards public policy minor.

 SOC 386 Violence in Intimate Relations (3 credits)